sashaNull/dojo/README.md

 Once logged in, you can add a dojo by visiting `/dojos/create`.
 Dojos are contained within git repositories.
 Refer to [the example dojo](https://github.com/pwncollege/example-dojo) for more information.

-## Contributing

-We love Pull Requests! 🌟
-Have a small update?
-Send a PR so everyone can benefit.
-For more substantial changes, open an issue to ensure we're on the same page.
-Together, we make this project better for all! 🚀

-You can run the dojo CI testcases locally using [act](https://github.com/nektos/act).
-They should run using the "medium" image.